Skip to main content

 The Proposals tab allows you to add multiple proposed changes to each location in your project.
 These projects will be compared to the current condition and are required in order to complete a comparison summary.
 While at least one proposal should be included for each project, multiple proposals can be added.
 Each additional proposal will be included in the Comparison Summary section of the project.

-Once “Add” is selected, a new tab will be added as a proposal in the top navigation bar titled.
+Once “Add” is selected, a new tab will be added to the top navigation bar titled.

 (Add proposal pop-up)